 As they leave, ask students what they are going to wear to Oral Arguments.

-Hand out the attached worksheet and have students find three facts for three justices using the bios you distribute (or they can visit the judicial website.)
+Hand out the attached worksheet and have students find three facts for the three judges using the bios you distribute (or they can visit the judicial website.)
 Discuss the next day.